levsero/test_embed/doc/csp.md

 Content-Security-Policy: script-src 'self' https://static.zdassets.com https://ekr.zdassets.com
 ```

-Whitelisting the widget with a HTTP Header is the recommended way.
+Whitelisting the widget with an HTTP Header is the recommended way.

-#### Via `<meta>` Tag
+#### Using a `<meta>` Tag

-If you are not able to modify or edit your server's headers, you may alternatively add the policy using a `<meta>` tag.
+If you can't modify or edit your server's headers, you may alternatively add the policy using a `<meta>` tag.
 Example:

  ```html
  <meta http-equiv="Content-Security-Policy" content="script-src 'self' https://static.zdassets.com https://ekr.zdassets.com">